Philip Spencer (genocide scholar)

-Professor Philip Spencer was the director of the Helen Bamber Centre for the Study of Rights, Conflict and Mass Violence at Kingston University, which he founded in 2004, and is now Emeritus Professor in Holocaust and Genocide Studies at Kingston University, Visiting Professor in Politics at Birkbeck, University of London, and a Senior Research Fellow at the London Centre for the Study of Contemporary Antisemitism.
-He is a genocide studies scholar, nationalist studies scholar and historian of modern Europe.
+Philip Spencer was the director of the Helen Bamber Centre for the Study of Rights, Conflict and Mass Violence at Kingston University, which he founded in 2004, and is now Emeritus Professor in Holocaust and Genocide Studies at Kingston University, Visiting Professor in Politics at Birkbeck, University of London, and a Senior Research Fellow at the London Centre for the Study of Contemporary Antisemitism.
+He is a genocide studies scholar, nationalism studies scholar and historian of modern Europe.

 Spencer is a member of the advisory board of the UK Holocaust Memorial and Learning Centre.
 He is a founding member of the European Sociological Association Research Network for the Study of Racism and Antisemitism.
 He was a Trustee of the Wiener Library for the Study of the Holocaust and Genocide, and now sits on its advisory board, and is on the editorial board of the Journal of Contemporary Antisemitism.

 His books include Genocide since 1945 (Routledge, 2012), which traces the history of genocide since the Holocaust looking at a number of cases across continents and decades, as well as works on antisemitism and nationalism.